aevartg/TicTacWenger/docs/AdministrationManual.md

 ## Introduction:
   This manual shows how to set it up and get it to run on a fresh machine.

-## To run the project:
+## To install and run the project:

-1. Complete all the steps in the Development manual.

-2. Run the command "`sh ./bin/run`" this command runs the project on the linux platform.
+* Run the command "`sh ./bin/run`" this command deplyos and runs the project on the linux platform.